 In 2008, the tunnel complex was extended by six tunnels, to a total of now 29 tunnels.
 Capacity was now at 1,250 metric tons of colonised substrate per week.

 In 2012, for the second time, Pilzhof Pilzsubstrat GmbH was awarded the “Großer Preis des Mittelstandes” (“Grand Prize of Medium Business”) of the Oskar Patzelt Foundation of Leipzig.
 Michael Schattenberg, the managing director of Pilzhof, is proud of this award: “…but all of this wouldn’t have been possible at all without our dedicated employees.”

-In 2015, the fruiting facility was extended by one further cultivation room and two further steaming rooms.
-This increased the average weekly capacity to 3,132 crates.
+In 2016, the fruiting facility was extended by two further cultivation rooms.
+This increased the average weekly capacity to 3,500 crates.